 Hope & Understanding for Patients With Vision Loss

-In an effort to support patients and their families through this process, the Moran Eye Center provides integrated services to patients with vision loss called the Patient Support Program-unique in this region and now modeled worldwide.
+In an effort to support patients and their families through this process, the Moran Eye Center provides comprehensive integrated services to patients with vision loss called the Patient Support Program-unique in this region and now modeled worldwide.

 “The human being is born with an incurable capacity for making the best of things.”